 Small business CGT concessions

-The government will amend the small business CGT concessions to ensure that the concessions can only be accessed in relation to assets used by a small business or ownership interests in a small business.
+The government will amend the small business CGT concessions to ensure that the concessions can only be accessed in relation to assets used by a small business or ownership interests in a small business which have few workers in the company, sometimes working remotely, but now a days you can make sure that you are tracking your remote staff and you can easily get an app to track work hours so that you know exactly how long they have been working for.

 The concessions assist owners of small businesses by providing relief from CGT on assets related to their business analytics that help them to re-invest and grow, as well as contribute to their retirement savings through the sale of the business.